aclozanohuang/mtLMMreg/README.md

               noise variance component

+## Examples

-- Examples are provided in the notebook `demo-mtlmm-reg.ipynb`.
+Examples are provided in the notebook `demo-mtlmm-reg.ipynb`.